 By this stage, my arguments for correcting profound swearing were blown entirely out of the water.
 The guy I was dating was FIFO (fly in fly out for those who don’t know), he worked at a mining site 2-1 (two weeks away, one week back at home).
 A classic environment I would say for tradies and, based on Lauren McLeod’s paper, also the perfect setting for swearing.
 I got it.
 He fitted in with the boys; it just didn’t fit in with me.

 The truth is, my opinion was based on prejudice, and I was judging the other person based on my view of what is right and wrong.
 Swearing is not necessarily bad for you at all.
 However, you need to be aware of the context and social environments.

 It is so easy to judge others, and it can be difficult to accept the habits of others that don’t fit in with your view of the world.

 Many of my clients are successful in their careers and are looking for ways to improve their relationships, be a better partner and improve their lives together.
 It often means changing their point of view, making them more adaptable and understanding.

 I guess this question is left unanswered.
 Let’s think about the rice experiment?
 Would rice respond the same in an experiment to swear words by tradies for whom curse words is a positive way to build rapport?
 Who knows, it would be an exciting experiment to complete.

-Schedule in for your FREE 1-hour Purpose Audit to find out how you can take the lead in improving your relationships.
+Schedule in for your FREE 1-hour Kickstarter Session to find out how you can take the lead in improving your relationships.